 Simon had been coaching grassroots start-ups in disadvantaged communities across the south-east and knew that business plans didn’t help anyone.
 Alan knew that the only way to know if a business idea was going to work was to sell.

-The Rebel Business School was born
+The Rebel School

 They wanted to set up an alternative business school that was the complete opposite of traditional business schools.
 To become the only one in the world where you could earn back the cost of tuition in the first few months of attending and instead of paying £25K+ for a piece of paper, you actually make money and leave the school experience with a trading business.
 They explored sponsorship opportunities with IBM and looked at a couple of buildings but quickly realised that the size of the investment needed meant that they would need money to start.